 16 Strait Bargate to 49 Market Place

 After a very successful run at 16 Strait Bargate it was time for change.
-Business was flourishing in the 1960’s and Stanley’s son Gerry Hopper could see Strait Bargate was bursting at the seams.
+The business was flourishing in the 1960's and Stanley's son, Gerry Hopper could see the shop in Strait Bargate was bursting at the seams.
 An ever increasing clientele and stock had led to the thoughts of acquiring a larger building as Gerry knew a jewellers shop should have a quiet and relaxed atmosphere.
 Flattening customers against the counter as you open the shop door was no way to achieve this.
 With this problem another came up, the lease was up for renewal and the property was going to be put up for sale.
-Stanley was very tempted to purchase the building as Stanley didn’t like to take chances and gambling with a shop which was thriving, to move to another property wasn’t in his mind a very good idea.
+Stanley was very tempted to purchase the building as Stanley didn't like to take chances and gambling with a shop which was thriving, to move to another property wasn't in his mind a very good idea.
 The problem was Mr. Mason from Mason & Son who owned the building next door also had an interest in the property and was planning on extending his shoe shop.
 A bidding war was on the cards but Gerry Hopper mentioned his plans of moving to a bigger property to his good friend Michael Emmitt who was a local estate agent.
-Together they found the perfect candidate, 49 Market Place, known at that time as Woodthorpe’s a coal merchants office which at the time of looking came up for sale.
+Together they found the perfect candidate, 49 Market Place, known at that time as Woodthorpe's a coal merchants office which at the time of looking came up for sale.
 Gerry knew this was the perfect place, it had space and an extra floor.
-No other property fitted Gerry’s vision, so after nearly 50 years at the same address the move was on.
+No other property fitted Gerry's vision, so after nearly 50 years at the same address the move was on.

 In 1968 Hoppers took possession of 49 Market Place it can be seen here as Woodthorpe